ryonlabaw/rp2040-pHAT/README.md

 # OpenOCD from Raspberry Pi
-see the install_sdk.sh, bash script running that script on the raspberry pi, will setup the pi to allow SWD programming via OpenOCD
+see the install_sdk.sh, bash script

+If you run that script on the raspberry pi, will setup the pi to allow SWD programming via OpenOCD

-You can also manual step thru the commands, just open the file and copy-n-paste the lines manually.
+You can also manual step thru the commands, just open the file and copy-n-paste the lines manually into your raspberry pi terminal.

 # example code